robinrodricks/FluentFTP/README.md

 ### Slow SSL Negotiation

-FluentFTP uses SslStream under the hood which is part of the .net framework.
-SslStream uses a feature of windows for updating root CA's on the fly, at least that's the way I understand it.
+FluentFTP uses `SslStream` under the hood which is part of the .NET framework. `SslStream` uses a feature of windows for updating root CA's on the fly, at least that's the way I understand it.
 These updates can cause a long delay in the certificate authentication process which can cause issues in FluentFTP related to the SocketPollInterval property used for checking for ungraceful disconnections between the client and server.
 This [MSDN Blog](http://blogs.msdn.com/b/alejacma/archive/2011/09/27/big-delay-when-calling-sslstream-authenticateasclient.aspx) covers the issue with SslStream and talks about how to disable the auto-updating of the root CA's.

 The latest builds of FluentFTP log the time it takes to authenticate.
 If you think you are suffering from this problem then have a look at Examples\Debug.cs for information on retrieving debug information.

 ### Handling Ungraceful Interruptions in the Control Connection

-FluentFTP uses Socket.Poll() to test for connectivity after a user-definable period of time has passed since the last activity on the control connection.
-When the remote host closes the connection there is no way to know, without triggering an exception, other than using Poll() to make an educated guess.
+FluentFTP uses `Socket.Poll()` to test for connectivity after a user-definable period of time has passed since the last activity on the control connection.
+When the remote host closes the connection there is no way to know, without triggering an exception, other than using `Poll()` to make an educated guess.
 When the connectivity test fails the connection is automatically re-established.
 This process helps a great deal in gracefully reconnecting however it does not eliminate your responsibility for catching IOExceptions related to an ungraceful interruption in the connection.
 Usually, maybe always, when this occurs the InnerException will be a SocketException.
 How you want to handle the situation from there is up to you.

 ```````
 try {